zerospiel/docs/docs/admin-hosted-control-planes.md

 2. Networking

     To deploy a hosted control plane, the necessary AWS networking resources must already exist or be created.
-If you're using the same VPC and subnets as your management cluster, you can resuse these resources.
+If you're using the same VPC and subnets as your management cluster, you can reuse these resources.

     If your management cluster was deployed using the Cluster API Provider AWS (CAPA), you can gather the required networking details using the following commands: